DudeHere1/JavaScriptBestParts/README.md

 On the other hand, I find loose typing to be liberating.
 I don’t need to form complex class hierarchies.
 And I never have to cast or wrestle with the type system to get the behavior that I want.

 JavaScript has a very powerful object literal notation.
 Objects can be created simply by listing their components.
 This notation was the inspiration for JSON, the popu- lar data interchange format.
-(There will be more about JSON in Appendix E.)

 A controversial feature in JavaScript is prototypal inheritance.
 JavaScript has a class- free object system in which objects inherit properties directly from other objects.
 This is really powerful, but it is unfamiliar to classically trained programmers.